Frequently Asked Questions Regarding Stewardship

 4) Setting up regular payments via your credit card or your bank.

-Our Business Administrator will help you with any of these choices should you have questions about setting this up.
+Our office will help you with any of these choices should you have questions about setting this up.
 It is important for you to know that all of your information is kept confidential.

 Question 8: Can I give stocks or other financial instruments?